Does Nitrogen Narcosis Impairment Persist?

 The benefit of CFFF testing is that, unlike EEG, it can be used to study participants underwater.

-Results of Balestra’s CFFF study on Nitrogen Narcosis
+Results of Balestra’s CFFF study on nitrogen narcosis impairment

 Unsurprisingly, the study indicated a reduced CFFF, compared to pre-dive results, when participants were tested at depth.
 Neurophysiological impairment occurred as expected.